ninjaaron/pyfil/README.rst

 ``perl -e`` is also quite good as a filter, and Ruby has made a valiant attempt to do so as well.

-While python does have a few good one-line uses (``python -m http.server``), some elements of its design make it less suited than the afore-mentioned languages. ``pyfil`` is one of several attempts to address this issue.
-In particular, it takes a lot of queues in the design of its CLI from AWK and Perl, and aims fundamentally to be a capable text filter, though it will evaluate any arbitrary Python expression and print its value (with modules being imported implicitly
+While Python does have a few good one-line uses (``python -m http.server``), some elements of its design make it less suited than the afore-mentioned languages. ``pyfil`` is one of several attempts to address this issue.
+In particular, it takes a lot of cues in the design of its CLI from AWK and Perl, and aims fundamentally to be a capable text filter, though it will evaluate any arbitrary Python expression and print its value (with modules being imported implicitly